 It will be led by academics from the local University of Gloucestershire and residents of the Forest community with specific specialisms in Forest literature, media and history, working closely with local volunteers.

 Specialist education materials will be designed and produced with teachers for use in support of school curricula in subjects such as English, History, Drama, and PSHE.
+See Reading the Forest 'Teacher Resources' and Reading the Forest 'Forest Literature Timeline'.

 The project will: